How to create a social media strategy

 Step 6.
 Create a content calendar

 When it comes to sharing content on social media platforms, consistency is key.
-You can strengthen your online marketing efforts by creating a content calendar to help you plan and post content routinely.
+You can strengthen your digital marketing efforts by creating a content calendar to help you plan and post content routinely.

 A detailed social media content calendar will help you strengthen your online presence, and may include: